-TOBAM collects various market data and computes internally a series of measures to quantify for best execution.
+TOBAM collects various market data and computes internally a series of measures to quantify for best execution and best selection.
 Among other metrics that have been developed, an internal statistical model has been implemented and calibrated to the trading at TOBAM which will raise any particular price deviation on trades carried out by TOBAM.